 Dian is a multi-award winning fine art wildlife photographer, scientist, author, inspirational speaker and world records discoverer, specialised in world record and world class individuals in iconic megafauna species.

 He creates timeless images by using an immersive approach, portraying as never seen before giants that have captured our imagination.
+The resulting frames are cinematic, of the kind that one expects from a Jurassic Park opening scene.
 He pays much attention not only to the subject selection, perspective and composition, but also to body postures.
 The artistic question he asked himself is: “if a Statue, a Monument were to be raised to a species, what would that look like?”

-Dian has 10 years of artistic, scientific and conservation experience working with big-tusked African and Asian elephants.
-About 30 of his images with big-tusked elephants were awarded in prestigious photography competitions such as GDT European Wildlife Photographer of the Year, MontPhoto, Refocus Awards, MonoVisions Awards, Monochromatic Awards, HIPA Diversity, Px3 Paris, Fine Art Photography Awards, Nature Photographer of the Year or Africa Geographic Photographer of the Year.
-In addition, Dian won Photographer of the Year: Wildlife in the Re-Focus Awards 2024, he was a First Prize Winner (Montier, 2020) and Grand Prize Winner (Untamed, 2018).
+Dian has over 10 years of artistic, scientific and conservation experience working with big-tusked African and Asian elephants.
+Over 30 of his images with big-tusked elephants were distinguished in prestigious photography competitions such as Fine Art Photography Awards (Second Prize, 2025), Memorial Maria Luisa (Honourable Mention, 2025), Monochrome Awards (Highly Honoured, 2025), MontPhoto (Second Prize, 2024), GDT European Wildlife Photographer of the Year (Highly Commended, 2024), Nature’s Best (Highly Honored, 2024), reFocus Awards (Nominee, 2024), MonoVisions Awards (Honourable Mention, 2024), Monochromatic Awards (Finalist, 2024), Black and White Awards (Finalist, 2024), HIPA (Finalist, 2024), Px3 Paris (Silver Medal, 2023) or again FAPA (Finalist, 2018).
+In addition, Dian won Photographer of the Year: Wildlife in reFocus Awards 2024, he was a First Prize Winner (Montier, 2020) and Grand Prize Winner (Untamed, 2018).

-His pictures were published by Nat Geo, BBC Earth, GEO, Forbes, Wild Planet Photo Magazine, Asian Geographic, Africa Geographic, Cranium, Ancient Origins, Nat'Images and Pachyderm, including several times as covers.
+His pictures are standard-setting, exquisite and compelling.
+They were published by Nat Geo, BBC Earth, GEO, Forbes, Wild Planet Photo Magazine, Asian Geographic, Africa Geographic, Cranium, Ancient Origins, Nat'Images and Pachyderm, including several times as covers.

 Dian is an accomplished speaker on biodiversity and environmental issues at events in Africa, Asia, Europe and North America.
 For him, a thorough research is key when choosing his photographic subjects or deciphering the megafauna science.